-Students at University Centre Sparsholt (UCS), Sparsholt College, University applicants, teaching staff, alumni, research collaborators and friends of Sparsholt have celebrated the official opening of a brand new, exciting facility for Equine students, The Sir Mark Todd Rider Performance Studio opened by ‘Event Rider of the 20th Century’ and Double Olympic Gold medal winner, Sir Mark Todd CBE.
+Students at University Centre Sparsholt (UCS), Sparsholt College, University applicants, teaching staff, alumni, research collaborators and friends of Sparsholt have celebrated the official opening of a brand new, exciting facility for Equine students, opened by ‘Event Rider of the 20th Century’ and Double Olympic Gold medal winner, Sir Mark Todd CBE.

 The official ceremony at UCS included a speech from Sparsholt Principal, Tim Jackson, before Sir Mark unveiled two commemorative plaques to mark the occasion in Sparsholt history and officially declared the brand new facilities and state-of-the-art Racewood simulator open for student use.

-Named in honour of Sir Mark’s Olympic Gold medal-winning and much-loved competition horse, the simulator uses state-of-the-art motion control technology and is one of only two in UK universities and colleges.
-Charisma will give Sparsholt students the unrivalled opportunity to further expand their research in the growing field of rider performance, cementing its reputation as a leading national and international home of rider performance analysis.
+The simulator uses state-of-the-art motion control technology and is one of only two in UK universities and colleges.
+The simulator will give Sparsholt students the unrivalled opportunity to further expand their research in the growing field of rider performance, cementing its reputation as a leading national and international home of rider performance analysis.
 From Grand Prix dressage to show jumping and cross country, the simulator will bring all equestrian disciplines to life in a controlled, safe environment providing the ideal conditions for rider performance research, analysis and coaching.

 Equine Lecturer, Lorna Cameron, research active in the art of rider performance and has published findings in collaboration with the University of Portsmouth and Hartpury University said: “With the Rider Performance Studio we can take our research and analysis to a new level, enhancing our existing research collaborations with UoP and Hartpury University.
 The Eventing simulator, with life-like ride capabilities and sophisticated sensors will enable our students to increase the commercial rider analysis work they do and their research output.
 The repeatability of the conditions our students can data collect in will result in research published in higher impact journals and with increased relevance to the wider equestrian industry.”